EmbarkStudios/physx-rs/physx-sys/README.md

 ```

-## How does it work?
+## How it works

+The binding is generated using a custom C++ app written against clang's [libtooling](https://clang.llvm.org/docs/LibTooling.html).
+It queries the compiler's abstract syntax tree, and translates the C++ PhysX types to Rust using heuristics chosen specifically for this SDK.
+It is not a general C++ <-> Rust binding generator, and using it on other projects *will* likely crash and burn.

-TODO: Some high-level info about how the wrapper is constructed
+TODO: Some high-level info about the two-stage generation and compilation.

 ## License